 - To keep alive the memory of the Palestine Police who served during the period, 1920 to 1948, even after the demise of the last veteran.

 This to be achieved by:

-- providng funds for the refurbishment of lost graves of those Palestine Policemen and British Gendarmerie who had died in 'peace time' service and so are technically not the responsibility of the CWGA and ensuring that financial arrangements are made for their maintenance in perpetuity.
+- providng funds for the refurbishment of lost or damaged graves of those Palestine Policemen and British Gendarmerie who had died in 'peace time' service and so are technically not the responsibility of the CWGA and ensuring that financial arrangements are made for their maintenance in perpetuity.

 - subsidising a BPPA newsletter initially in the style of previous PPOCA newsletters.